Y0Coss/docs-fork/pages/web_cloud/domains/domain_configure_whois_listing/guide.en-gb.md

 ## Objective

-WHOIS, short for “Who is?”, is a protocol that allows you to access different information related to a domain name.
+WHOIS, short for "Who is?", is a protocol that allows you to access different information related to a domain name.

 For example, you can find the following information (non-exhaustive list):